twilio/authy-python/README.md

 As always, you can use `ok()` to verify if the token was sent.
 To be able to use this method you need to have activated the SMS plugin for your Authy App.

+This call will be ignored if the user is using the Authy Mobile App.
+If you still want to send the SMS pass force=true as an option

+	sms = authy_api.users.request_sms('authy-id', {"force": true});

 ### More…